memowe/t4/README.md

     time: 2025-10-27 12:42:17
 ```

-The project offers two command-line interfaces to edit these files for you.
+The project offers two command-line interfaces to edit these files for you and one read-only web API for future report visualizations.

 ## Preparations